ibhupi/TextviewImages/README.md

-# TextviewImages
+# UITextview Images
-Textview Images is a Category on textview that enables functionality of selecting images in textview.
+UITextview Images is a Category on textview that enables functionality of selecting images in textview.

-# TextviewImages Example
+# UITextview Images Example
 Download this project and run it to see how easy it is to do that.

 # Usage Podfile